You have a mother.

 Sixty-six million years ago, an asteroid hit the Yucatán Peninsula.
 The non-avian dinosaurs died.
 The mammals didn’t.

-Some of her descendants went back to the water.
+However, some of your cousins went back to the water.
 Fifty-five million years ago, small dog-like creatures started spending more time in the sea.
 Over millions of years, their legs became flippers.
 Their nostrils migrated to the top of their heads.
 Their tails flattened.

 If you X-ray a whale’s flipper, you’ll see five fingers.
 The same bones as your hand: humerus, radius, ulna, carpals, metacarpals, phalanges.
 Rearranged, but unmistakable.